 In 2005, the Viroqua Food Co-op moved from its tiny, funky digs behind Nelson’s Agri-Center into a brand new 4,400 square foot retail at 609 North Main Street.
 It was a gorgeous facility, vibrant with color and fresh food.
 Pride was evident in the way people talked about the Co-op.
 It was not only a grocery store, but a community gathering place.
 There was finally a place to sit and meet your neighbors.

-In 2011 VFC added a new parking lot off Center Avenue that doubled the amount of parking space.
+In 2011, VFC added a new parking lot off of Center Avenue that doubled the amount of parking space.
 The Co-op’s growth began to push the physical limits of the site and structure of the building.
-In the winter of 2013-14 a back room expansion provided the additional room needed to keep the store stocked with product.
-Additional office space was needed for staff members, so as apartments across Center Avenue became available, 7 employees moved their offices to the offsite location.
+In the winter of 2013-14, a back room expansion provided the additional room needed to keep the store stocked with product.
+Additional office space was needed for staff members, so as apartments across Center Avenue became available, seven employees moved their offices to the offsite location.

-The impact the VFC and its customers’ buying preferences have had on local food movement is evident over the last decade: it continues to create a common wealth, and is rooted in the values of cooperation all while being nurtured on the land.
+The impact the VFC and its customers’ buying preferences have had on local food movement is evident over the Co-op's history: it continues to create a common wealth, and is rooted in the values of cooperation all while being nurtured on the land.

 That old shack and hippie hangout of 1995 did more good than anyone ever thought possible.
 Now there are more choices for consumers.
 A stronger local and cooperative economy.
 Development of sustainable regional agricultural systems.
 People and organizations working together to benefit the community.
 All that and more, just because some people got things rolling in an old egg store.